-Our Agile Working Policy offers flexible working around personal circumstances - this has been especially important during Covid-19.
-We have further enhanced the corporate IT platform with the rollout of Office365, Teams and OneDrive systems to enhance collaboration between colleagues and to delivery on operating efficiencies.
+Our Agile Working Policy offers flexible working around personal circumstances - this was especially important during the Covid-19 pandemic and associated lockdowns.
+The corporate IT platform continues to be upgraded with the rollout of Office365, Teams and OneDrive systems to enhance collaboration between colleagues and to deliver on operating efficiencies.

 Criteria 46 - Average number of sick days taken per employee?

-4.9 (excluding Covid related cases 4.1)
+12.2 (4.9)